Christianity is to be a vibrant relationship, not a lifeless ritual

 Pay the price for the ‘real deal’

-on His guidance and the blessings you have received, pray and believe for His continuing involvement in your affairs, and fresh revelations from His Word (Ps 23:1-6).
+involvement in your affairs, and fresh revelations from His Word (Ps 23:1-6).
 Deal with sin in your life so the Holy Spirit can communicate to you, enabling you to have a living, vibrant, sparkling, attractive relationship with the Lord.
-Why settle for an unattractive, lifeless ritual when He offers an abundant relationship?
+Why settle for an unattractive, lifeless ritual that follows symbolic traditional rules?
+Embrace a lifestyle of listening to God, and living in a vibrant relationship with Jesus through the Spirit (Gal 5:16,25).